Frequently Asked Questions

 How do I volunteer?

 If you would like to volunteer, please complete an online volunteer application.
-As an all-volunteer organization, we can use additional help at adoption and microchip events, with community outreach and education efforts, and many other areas where your expertise may make a difference in the lives of homeless pets.
+We can always use additional help at adoption and microchip events, with community outreach and education efforts, and many other areas where your expertise may make a difference in the lives of homeless pets.

 A Life to Live is an incorporated 501(c)(3) nonprofit organization in Baytown, Texas. © 2018 A Life to Live.
 All rights reserved.